 If you want to be a lawyer but long for a proper work/life balance, you wouldn’t be wrong in thinking that seems like a far-away dream.
 But there are training options outside the magic circle and US firms that allow this – albeit with considerably lower pay.
-Hewitsons is a good example of such a firm.
-Figures from the Legal Cheek Trainee and Junior Lawyer Survey 2018-19 show the average leave the office time for Hewitsons rookies to be a refreshingly early 5:43pm.
-The flipside to this is that trainees earn a comparatively small £23,500, increasing to £37,500 when they qualify.
+HCR Hewitsons is a good example of such a firm.
+Figures from past Legal Cheek Trainee and Junior Lawyer Surveys show the average leave the office time for HCR Hewitsons rookies to be before 6pm.
+The flipside to this is that trainees earn a comparatively small £24,000, increasing to £40,500 when they qualify.

-Trainees at Hewitsons have a chance to really sink their teeth into the work, an opportunity that is not always the case at larger firms.
+Trainees at HCR Hewitsons have a chance to really sink their teeth into the work, an opportunity that is not always the case at larger firms.
 As one rookie explained: “I deal with the same breadth and complexity of work as my supervising partner, which is very challenging but also very interesting.”
-The training at the firm is also commended, with trainees particularly appreciative of the direct partner supervision: “The partners I was supervised by were top notch across the board and included some inspirational female role models.”
+The training at the firm is also commended, with trainees particularly appreciative of the direct partner supervision.
+“The partners I was supervised by were top notch across the board and included some inspirational female role models,” one insider explains.
 Trainees have a decent amount of contact time with partners and are encouraged to ask questions “so that we neither waste time nor cock up” – which makes sense considering the level of responsibility these rookies have.